natanfudge/Crashy/Implementation Overview.md

-# Workplan:
-- [ ] Monetization?
-  - [ ] Once everything works - shut down old site and functions
-    - [ ] Remove Namecheap TXT Record
-    - [ ] Remove old functions
--

-# Final goals:
-- Crashy pages served directly from the server, including the crash data itself with it, making response times very fast, and allowing previews of crashes in links
-- Integrate the mappings feature completely
-- Introduce monetization to at least cover for server costs
-- Fix a few critical opened Crashy issues (including improve logging)

 # Services:

 - One EC2 server (Start with the free one and see how it goes) serving pages and some mappings.